 4.1 Henderson’s Bush

 The bushy, upright plant provides buttery taste beans and is sturdy and healthy.
-Peter Henderson & Co. introduced it in 1888, and it is still popular today.
+Peter Henderson & Co. introduced it in 1888, which is still popular today.

 4.2 Fordhook 242 Bush